hadley/adv-r/C-interface.md

 There are also `SEXP`s for less common object types:

 * `CPLXSXP`: complex vectors
 * `LISTSXP`: "pair" lists.
-At the R level, you only need to care about the distinction lists and pair lists for function arguments, but internally they are used in many more places.
+At the R level, you only need to care about the distinction lists and pairlists for function arguments, but internally they are used in many more places.
 * `DOTSXP`: '...'
 * `SYMSXP`: names/symbols
 * `NILSXP`: `NULL`